Refresh Triggered Computation: Improving the Energy Efficiency of Convolutional Neural Network Accelerators: Evaluation

 \section{Evaluation}

 In this section, we analyze DRAM energy savings and area overhead of each variant of RTC compared to conventional low-power DRAM, LPDDR4~\cite{jedec-lpddr4}.
-We evaluate three widely-used CNNs: AlexNet (AN), LeNet (LN), and GoogleNet (GN), which vary in memory footprint and access patterns.
-We study these CNNs on systems with different DRAM capacities.
-Furthermore, we provide a breakdown of the benefits of the RTT and PAAR techniques that our RTC framework implements.
+We evaluate six different workloads in total.
+These include various CNNs (i.e., AlexNet (AN), LeNet (LN), GoogleNet (GN), and ResNet50 (RN)), a Generative Adversarial Network (GAN), and Winograd, which is an optimization for performing faster convolution in CNNs.
+All these workloads vary in their memory footprints and memory access patterns.
+We evaluate these workloads on systems with different DRAM capacities.
+Furthermore, we provide a breakdown of the benefits of the RTT and PAAR techniques that are part of the RTC framework.